7 Tips for Preparing Your Boat for the Fall Season

 2 min read

 Whether you're cruising along the Gulf Coast, exploring the Atlantic waters, or enjoying Florida's many beautiful lakes and rivers, boating in the Sunshine State is a delightful experience.
 To ensure your safety and comply with the law, it's crucial to have the necessary equipment on board, as random USCG safety inspections can happen anytime.
-Whether you're a seasoned captain or a new boater, being prepared with a checklist of essential items is a smart move.
+Whether you're a seasoned captain like our crew or a new boater, being prepared with a checklist of essential items is a smart move.
 Let's explore the required equipment you should have onboard while boating in Florida:

 The most critical safety item on any boat is the PFD.
 Florida law mandates that there must be one Coast Guard-approved life jacket per person on board, and each PFD should be in good condition and the appropriate size for the intended wearer.
 Additionally, boats longer than 16 feet must have a throwable PFD, such as a ring buoy or cushion, readily accessible.